-Unfortunately, what some wrongful termination attorneys fail to identify are the other violations for which the employer in the example IS guilty of.
+Unfortunately, what some wrongful termination attorneys fail to identify are the other violations for which the employer in the example is guilty of.
 Employees are often unaware of their rights, so they are not equipped to know what employment law violations their employer has violated.

 Wage and Hour Violations

-Now more than ever, employees are asked to work extremely long hours and accomplish large quantities of work during their shifts.
-As employers continue to try and squeeze as much work out of their workforce, misclassifications of exempt employees and a wide variety of other wage and hour employment law violations can go unnoticed.
-It is a thin line between adhering to California's strict employer laws and flying under the radar, but an experienced wage and hour attorney will be able to examine your facts and find out if your situation qualifies.
+Employees are asked to work extremely long hours now more than ever and accomplish large quantities of work during their shifts.
+As employers continue to try and squeeze as much work out of their workforce, misclassification of exempt employees and a wide variety of other wage and hour employment law violations can go unnoticed.
+It is a thin line between adhering to California's strict employer laws and flying under the radar, but an experienced wage and hour lawyer will be able to examine your facts and find out if your situation qualifies.

-If you or someone you know has worked under these conditions in California, it is in your best interest to contact an experienced wage and hour employment attorney.
+If you or someone you know has worked under these conditions in California, it is in your best interest to contact an experienced wage and hour employment lawyer like Beligan from, Bisnar Chase.
 Wage and hour law is governed by the Federal Fair Labor Standards Act and California Labor code and requires an intricate grasp by an experienced legal professional for proper representation.